PROFILES OF SPEAKERS & PANELISTS

 Caroline’s personal life mantra stems from words she grew up with in school and at home.
 In whatever you do, do more than is expected, do it better than expected.
 We live in a world where “average seems to be an acceptable standard – it isn’t and it shouldn’t be.
 We can’t create a bigger and better world if we are in any way content with “okey”.
 We must add value to everything we do – it is required and demanded of us all.

-Wambui Mburu is persuing her passion as a student in Aviation and Aviaiton Management on full scholarship at the Oklahoma State University (OSU) in the United States of America.
+Wambui Mburu is a graduate in Aviation and Aviaiton Management from the Oklahoma State University (OSU) in the United States of America.
 She is a cheerful and aspiring young lady who graduated from the African Leadership Academy(ALA) in Johannesburg, South Africa.
 In September 2014.

 ALA is a pan- African boarding institution that aims to develop the next generation of African leaders.
 Here she thrives in gaining leadership and entrepreneurial skills that are key to solving Africa’s problems.
 She was a student at the Riara Springs High school in Nairobi, Kenya where she was involved in various activities such as The International Presidential Award Scheme by the Duke of Edinburgh where she was the Team Navigator.